jaycwb/udacity/05_identificar_fraude_no_email_da enron/README.md

 Dessa forma, o objetivo desse projeto é analisar um conjunto de dados que reúnem diversas informações sobre os funcionários que trabalhavam na Enron à época do escândalo e predizer quais desses funcionários são *person of interest* ("POI").
 Para isso serão utilizados algoritmos de *machine learning* implementados por meio da biblioteca *[scikit-learn](http://scikit-learn.org/stable/)* implementada em *python*.

+O código implementando toda a análise encontra-se no arquivo `/projeto/poi_id.py`.

 #### 2. Perguntas

 > Summarize for us the goal of this project and how machine learning is useful in trying to accomplish it.
 As part of your answer, give some background on the dataset and how it can be used to answer the project question.
 Were there any outliers in the data when you got it, and how did you handle those?